 2 tablespoons white sugar

-Cream together butter, shortening, 1 1/2 cup white sugar, eggs, and vanilla.
-Blend in flour, cream of tartar, baking soda, and salt.
-Shape dough by round spoonfuls into balls.
+Cream butter, shortening, 1 1/2 cups sugar, eggs, and vanilla.
+Blend in flour, cream of tartar, soda, & salt.
+Roll the balls of dough.